antonpetkoff/identifier-suggestion/README.md

     - [x] Precision
     - [x] Recall
     - [x] F1 score
-    - [ ] Define the token position strictness of the confusion matrix metrics
-    - [ ] Order-aware metrics
-      - [ ] Some type of edit distance
-      - [ ] BLEU
-        - [ ] BLEU score for different sequence lengths? [see Extensions here](https://machinelearningmastery.com/encoder-decoder-recurrent-neural-network-models-neural-machine-translation/)
     - [x] Run evaluation on test set after each epoch
     - [x] Can we run the evaluation in parallel on the CPU while the model trains on the GPU?
 Will not do it for now
   - [x] Log evaluation metrics with `weights and biases`